Time Out of Mind (1947 film)

 Time Out of Mind is a 1947 American film noir drama film directed by Robert Siodmak and starring Phyllis Calvert, Robert Hutton and Ella Raines.
-The film was made by Universal Pictures on a large budget of $1,674,500, but the film was not a commercial success.
-The British actress Calvert was a major star in Britain and other countries for her roles in the Gainsborough Melodramas.
+Though it was made by Universal Pictures on a large budget of $1,674,500, the film was not a commercial success.
+The British actress Calvert was a major star in Britain and other countries for her roles in the Gainsborough melodramas.

 Plot

 The son of a wealthy Maine family shocks his relatives by announcing he wants to pursue a career in music.